SUSocean/portfolio-v2/README.md

+work in progress..

-This is a second variation of my portfolio.
+This is a second variation of my portfolio build with React and Tailwind

 Styling was higly influenced by: https://github.com/bchiang7